-The product is capable of measuring methane (CH_4), commonly used in general plants and oil tankers, as well as general combustible gases such as isobutane (HC (i- C_4H{10})), hydrogen (H_2), and acetylene (C_2H_2).
+The product is capable of measuring methane (CH_4), commonly used in general plants and oil tankers, as well as isobutane ($HC(i-C_4H{10})$), and hydrogen (H_2).

 Note that the measurement results provided by the product do not constitute a guarantee with respect to life or safety.